 (2 Hours from Mystic)

-Your final stop should be Lenox, a historic town in Massachusetts.
-The town is home to the Boston Symphony Orchestra and the theatre group Shakespeare & Company.
-You can visit the Berkshire Scenic Railway Museum which offers historic railway exhibits.
-You can take a trip to the Pleasant Valley Wildlife Sanctuary which offers summer camps, seasonal outdoor events and educational programs for both children and adults throughout the year.
+Your final stop is Lenox, a historic town in the heart of Massachusetts’ Berkshires.
+As home to the Boston Symphony Orchestra and Shakespeare & Company, Lenox is a dream destination for theater and music lovers alike.
+Beyond the stage, you can explore the Berkshire Scenic Railway Museum with its historic train exhibits or head outdoors to Pleasant Valley Wildlife Sanctuary, which offers nature trails, summer camps, seasonal programs, and hands-on educational experiences for both kids and adults year-round.

 The region is home to a vast rural area, which supports a strong agricultural and dairy industry.
-But it is also home to famous getaways like: Niagara Falls, Finger Lakes, Adirondack Mountains and the Catskills (Dirty Dancing anyone?)
+But it’s also home to famous scenic sights like Niagara Falls, Finger Lakes, the Adirondack Mountains, and the Catskills (Dirty Dancing, anyone?).

 (2 Hours 45 Min from Boston)